reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

   - **Final Layer:**
     - Linear layer with 4 output neurons (corresponding to our four classes).

-### Training Strategy
-We utilized the AdamW optimizer due to its effective weight decay and learning rate scheduling capabilities.
-The learning rate scheduler (`ReduceLROnPlateau`) monitored validation loss, reducing the learning rate when validation performance plateaued.

 ## Results
-### Cross-Validation Details
-We conducted training and evaluation across six folds.
 Below are the results for the last epochs of each fold and the average metrics across all folds:

 ### Fold-wise Results
 | Fold | Epoch | Train Loss | Val Loss | Val F1  | Accuracy | Precision | Recall |